samsquire/ideas4/README.md

  * Multiplex goroutines/green threads over threads and processes.
  * Multiplex traffic over a connection.
- * Multiplex memory in a an memory allocator
+ * Multiplex memory in a an memory allocator (different pages sizes)
  * Multiplex DOM operations over time (React)
  * Multiplex parts of queries in a database engine (query parallelization)
+ * Multiplex lines and characters in a document (Rope data structure)
+ * Union types in a data struct
- *
+ * Monads

 These problems could be solved in a profoundly effective way with the right abstraction and used for all cases.

+The kernel should provide this abstraction as multiplexing is a higher level of resource sharing.

+# 98.

 # incomplete ideas